BabylonJS/Extensions/gradingSceneOptimizer/README.md

 GradingSceneOptimizer is based on responsive and accessibility that are important for web.

 ## Purpose :
-Get the best quality / performance for all devices.
+* Get the best quality / performance for all devices.
+* Regroup all optimizations tricks in one comprehensive class.

 ## Quick example :